Liverus/Blockade-Internal/README.md

 ## IL2CPP

-So from what I understand you have to hook a class's function in order to get its instances.
+So from what I understand you have to hook a class's function in order to get its instances, or just get it from static fields.
 (Il2CppObject*)

 Here are some examples of how to use my wrappers: